 Rather than continue her research work at UCSF, Jane decided to pursue her lifelong dream to follow in the footsteps of her mentor and role model, Dr. Ruth Greenfield.
 In the 1950s, Dr. Greenfield started the Miami Fine Arts Conservatory, an accessible and inclusive school of the arts, in (at the time) a segregated Miami, Florida.

 Jane purchased 15 soprano recorders, identified elementary school children from the Canal neighborhood in San Rafael, and committed to teaching the students twice a week.
-ELM took root with its Saturday music school for 25 children and currently teaches over 120 preschool through high school students.
+Today, several of those who started on recorder a decade ago are now graduating high school and are college bound.

 The Canal neighborhood is densely populated and comprised of primarily of immigrant families with more than 12,000 residents living in 3,500 households.
 Nearly 80% are of Latino, Asian, or African American heritage.
 Twenty-two languages are spoken.
 The median family income is $36,000 with 15% of all families living below poverty level.

 One of the most exciting initiatives in educational reform today hails from Venezuela, where in 1975 economist, composer and conductor Jose Antonio Abreu launched El Sistema, a free program in classical music for children from highly impoverished communities.
 Now nearly 40 years and 800,000 students later, El Sistema is a world acclaimed program being emulated around the world.
 Dr. Abreu approached his work as much as a social reformer as much as an advocate for music education, and it is El Sistema's dual foci that propel and sustain the program.
 El Sistema's mission is not to create professional musicians, but to promote the collective practice of music through symphony orchestras and choruses in order to help youth achieve their full potential and acquire values that have a positive impact on their lives.